NEW! INSTRUCTIONS FOR PAINTED LADY KITS

 HOW TO CARE FOR YOUR CATERPILLARS (LARVAE) (CATS)

 * The cats will soon appear darker and active.
 This is the best time to transfer them.
 Do not transfer the caterpillars if they are motionless as they may be going through an instar.
 This is when they moult their skin and grow.
-They don’t like to be disturbed at this point.
+They don’t like to be disturbed at this point so you can wait another day or two.

 HOW TO CARE FOR YOUR CATERPILLARS (LARVAE) (CATS)

-* Wipe any moisture off the food with a clean paper towel or tissue Using a knife, cut the chunks evenly to the number of cats you have and divide it between the small containers.
-Transfer the food first, then the larvae, using the paintbrush.
-Then place the paper over the container and close the lid tightly.
+* Wipe the condensation off the food with a clean paper towel.
+Using a knife, cut the food into chunks evenly to the number of cats you have and divide it between the small containers.
+Transfer the food first, then using the paintbrush, transfer the larvae, Then place the paper over the container and close the lid tightly.
+The paper and the three drilled holes in the lid are for best moisture control.
+(No extra holes are required.)

-* You can place two cats in one container and just add its’ extra chunk of food.
+* If you have extra cats you can place two cats in one container and just add an extra chunk of food.
+You may also use the container and food in which they arrive as extra food for any extra larvae.

 * Remember to keep the lids securely on at all times as they are little escape artists.